testcontainers/testcontainers-python/docs/features/creating_container.md

-# How to create a container
+# How to Create a Container

 Testcontainers-Python is a thin wrapper around Docker designed for use in tests.
 Anything you can run in Docker, you can spin up with Testcontainers-Python: